-First, understanding which financial variables are impacted by policy would improve our understanding of the links between the financial and real sector of the economy.
+However, distinguishing the relative importance of various channels of monetary transmission is useful to identify the relevant financial variables to improve our understanding of the links between the financial and real sector of the economy.
 Second, a better understanding of the transmission mechanism would help policy makers interpret movements in financial variables more precisely.
-Finally, more information about the transmission mechanism might lead to a better choice of targets such as, if the credit channel is an important part of the transmission mechanism, bank portfolios should be the focus of more attention.
+Finally, more information about the transmission mechanism might lead to a better choice of targets; if the credit channel is an important part of the transmission mechanism, bank portfolios should be the focus of more attention.
 On the other hand, if the interest rate channel is crucial, then the central bank may need to focus on an interest rate target.

 This paper is organized as follows.
-Section 2 describes channels of money transmission; Section 3 discusses estimation methodology, choice of variables and data.
-Estimation results are discussed in section 4, followed by specification issues in section 5.
-Section 6 gives the conclusion.
+Section 2 outlines and discusses estimation methodology, choice of variables, and data.
+Estimation results are given in section 3, followed by specification issues in section 4.
+Section 5 gives the conclusions.